 Take a virtual tour of one of our facilities or witness changed lives by watching a patient testimonial.

-- Spending money on drugs even though one cannot afford it
+- Spending money on drugs even with scare resources

-- Driving or doing other risky activities while under the influence
+- Engaging in risky activities while under the influence

-- Increasing the amount of time spent on obtaining, using and recovering from drug use
+- Spending more time on obtaining, using and recovering from drug use

 - Social withdrawal